 But this is not enough, knowing the benefits of Confluence is crucial to drive interest, but not enough to guarantee continuous adoption and engagement.
 This is where training comes into play.
 Use Atlassian’s rich documentation, courses and community to help your teams get started on the right foot.

-To help your teams know where to find and share information, your Confluence site should be structured in a way more or less similar to the business itself.
-This means that each space might represent a team, project, knowledge hub, etc. To make the process of creating and structuring your spaces easier, Confluence comes equipped with a large array of built-in templates designed for a variety of teams and projects.
-For example, if you are creating a space for the marketing team, just select the team template and tailor it to your needs.
+Structuring your Confluence site to align with your business actively helps your teams locate and share information.
+This means that each space might represent a team, project, knowledge hub, etc. To make space creation and structuring easier, Confluence comes equipped with a wide range of built-in templates.
+When creating a space for the marketing team, just select the team template and tailor it to your needs.
 The same applies for projects ,knowledge hubs and more: Choose a template and make it your own.

-Once spaces are created, the next step is to structure them in a way that facilitates access to information and encourages knowledge sharing.
+Once spaces are created, the next step is to structure them in a way that actively facilitates information access and fosters a culture of knowledge sharing.
 This is where you will be using pages.
-Confluence pages are the backbone of any given space as they will hold much of the information.
+Your confluence pages are the backbone of any space as they will hold much of the information.

 To start, make sure to organize your content based on page trees and children pages.
 Both are always visible within the left navigation menu.
 For example, the marketing team space can hold three main pages including product marketing, social media and emailing.
 Each of these pages can in turn contain additional pages acting as children pages (the action plan, content calendar…).
 This way a product marketer knows where to find and share product marketing content and the same applies to the social media manager and others.